scizen9/SEDM-Docs/source/Quick.rst

 #.
 The appropriate reduced directory is created using the UT date:
     * ``/scr2/sedmdrp/redux/20151115`` (e.g.)
 #.
-The required raw calibration files are copied over and reduced
+The required raw calibration files are copied over and reduced.
 #.
-If there is a failure in the reduction, calibrations files from previous runs are copied
+If there is a failure in the reduction, calibrations files from previous runs are copied.
 #.
 All subsequent ifu images are automatically bias-subtracted and cosmic ray cleaned.
 #.
-Any subsequent standard star ifu observations are reduced and extracted, and a flux calibration is generated
+Any subsequent standard star ifu observations are reduced and extracted, and a flux calibration is generated.

 Step-by-step procedure